-Although you have four years from the date of your accident to submit a personal injury claim in Florida, your chances of success increase if you get started on the process right away.
+Although you have two years from the date of your accident to submit a personal injury claim in Florida, your chances of success increase if you get started on the process right away.
 There may be options for compensation if the negligent motorist cannot be identified.

 The key to getting justice after a hit-and-run accident is to report it as soon as possible, seek medical assistance as quickly as possible, and retain a seasoned hit and run accident lawyer in Fort Lauderdale.

 Contact a Hit and Run Accident Lawyer in Fort Lauderdale